I Congress of the Communist Party of Italy: Background

 The Italian Socialist Party (PSI) joined the Communist International in 1919.
 Although the party had adopted left-wing positions against the First World War it nevertheless contained a broad range of political opinions.
-While the majority of the party was pro-Bolshevik by 1919, a strong reformist right wing remained within the party, led by one if its founders, the leader of the parliamentary group Filippo Turati.
+While the majority of the party was pro-Bolshevik by 1919, a strong reformist right wing remained within the party, led by one of its founders, the leader of the parliamentary group Filippo Turati.
 Giacinto Menotti Serrati, leader of the majority grouping in the PSI, had led the party into the Comintern but was nevertheless opposed to expelling right wing figures, fearing this would alienate a large section of the party’s supporters.

 The uneasy internal arrangements of the party were upset by the II Congress of the Comintern in July and August 1920, which laid down 21 conditions for all parties to remain within the International; one of the conditions was that all reformists - such as Turati - were to be expelled.
 In September 1920, the left wing of the PSI secured approval for an agenda for its forthcoming XVII Congress signed by which proposed the complete and unconditional adoption of the Comintern’s 21 points.